Climate change policy of California

-As the most populus state in the United States, California's climate policies influence both global climate change and federal climate policy.
+As the most populous state in the United States, California's climate policies influence both global climate change and federal climate policy.
 In line with the views of climate scientists, the state of California has progressively passed emission-reduction legislation.

 California has taken legislative steps in the hope of mitigating the risks of potential effects of climate change in California by incentives and plans for clean cars, renewable energy, and pollution controls on industry.
 In California, climate change policy has been developed through both the executive and legislative branches of the state government.
 Many of the policies have specifically targeted greenhouse gas emissions, which have been shown to raise global temperatures and skew natural rhythms.

-One of the most notable pieces of climate legislation in California was Assembly Bill 32.
-This landmark piece of legislation required many actors in California’s economy to reduce their greenhouse gas emissions to 1990 levels by 2020.
+One of the most notable pieces of climate legislation in California was Assembly Bill 32, the Global Warming Solutions Act of 2006.
+This landmark piece of legislation required many actors in California's economy to reduce their greenhouse gas emissions to 1990 levels by 2020.
 The bill also appointed the California Air Resources Board (CARB) to devise policies and mechanisms for reaching the goal.
-CARB ultimately implemented the state’s cap-and-trade program, a type of emissions trading, the first such program in the United States.
+CARB ultimately implemented the state's cap-and-trade program, a type of emissions trading, the first such program in the United States.
 California was able to reach the emissions target four years ahead of schedule, in 2016.

+California (the world's fifth largest economy) has long been seen as the state-level pioneer in environmental issues related to global warming and has shown some leadership in the last four years.
+On July 22, 2002, Governor Gray Davis approved AB 1493, a bill directing the California Air Resources Board to develop standards to achieve the maximum feasible and cost-effective reduction of greenhouse gases from motor vehicles.
+Now the California Vehicle Global Warming law, it requires automakers to reduce emissions by 30% by 2016.
+Although it has been challenged in the courts by the automakers, support for the law is growing as other states have adopted similar legislation.

+On September 7, 2002, Governor Davis approved a bill requiring the California Climate Action Registry to adopt procedures and protocols for project reporting and carbon sequestration in forests.
+(SB 812.
+Approved by Governor Davis on September 7, 2002) California has convened an interagency task force, housed at the California Energy Commission, to develop these procedures and protocols.
+Staff are currently seeking input on a host of technical questions.